harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

    ![](./static/harness-cd-git-ops-quickstart-11.png)

 5. In **Details**, click **Use the credentials of a specific Harness GitOps Agent**.
 This Cluster will use the Agent's Kubernetes role permissions for connections.
-6. Using Specify Kubernetes Cluster URL and credentialsIf you want to use **Specify Kubernetes Cluster URL and credentials**, do the following:
+6. If you want to use **Specify Kubernetes Cluster URL and credentials**, do the following:
 7. In **Master URL**, enter the master URL for your cluster.
 You can just log into your cluster and run `kubectl cluster-info`.
 Use the URL listed in the output `Kubernetes master is running at`.
 8. In **Authentication**, select **Service Account**.
 9. In **Service Account Token**, paste in the Service Account Token for the cluster's **default** namespace.